In this tutorial, we will show you how to install and configuration

 wget command on CentOS.
-For those of you who didn’t know, Wget is a free network utility to download files from the Web using http and ftp, the two most widely used Internet protocols.
-Wget utility is available for free and licensed is under GNU GPL License.
-However, it’s also supports https protocol as well as retrieval through HTTP proxies.
+For those of you who didn’t know, Wget is a free network utility to download files from the Web using HTTP and FTP, the two most widely used Internet protocols.
+The wget utility is available for free and licensed under GNU GPL License.
+However, it also supports HTTPS protocol as well as retrieval through HTTP proxies.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

-Install Wget on CentOS
+Install Wget on CentOS Linux

 Step 1.
-First let’s start by ensuring your system is up-to-date.
+First, let’s start by ensuring your system is up-to-date.

 Step 2.
-Installing wget.
+Installing wget on CentOS Linux.

-To install the wget command on a CentOS machine just run the command:
+wget command on a CentOS machine just run the command:

 Example wget command